 SHAREHOLDER NOTICE: Halper Sadeh LLC Investigates CYBE, SBET, MNRL, EQ

-CyberOptics Corporation (NASDAQ: CYBE)’s sale to Nordson Corporation for $54.00 per share.
+CyberOptics Corporation CYBE's sale to Nordson Corporation for $54.00 per share.
 If you are a CyberOptics shareholder, click here to learn more about your rights and options.

-Equillium, Inc. (NASDAQ: EQ)’s merger with Metacrine Inc. If you are an Equillium shareholder, click here to learn more about your rights and options.
+Equillium, Inc. EQ's merger with Metacrine Inc. If you are an Equillium shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.